luxfi/node/network/README.md

 #### Bootstrapping

-When starting an Avalanche node, a node needs to be able to initiate some process that eventually allows itself to become a participating member of the network.
+When starting an Lux node, a node needs to be able to initiate some process that eventually allows itself to become a participating member of the network.
 In traditional web2 systems, it's common to use a web service by hitting the service's DNS and being routed to an available server behind a load balancer.
 In decentralized p2p systems however, connecting to a node is more complex as no single entity owns the network.
-[Avalanche consensus](https://docs.lux.network/overview/getting-started/avalanche-consensus) requires a node to repeatedly sample peers in the network, so each node needs some way of discovering and connecting to every other peer to participate in the protocol.
+[Lux consensus](https://docs.lux.network/overview/getting-started/lux-consensus) requires a node to repeatedly sample peers in the network, so each node needs some way of discovering and connecting to every other peer to participate in the protocol.

-In Avalanche, nodes connect to an initial set of bootstrapper nodes known as **beacons** (this is user-configurable).
+In Lux, nodes connect to an initial set of bootstrapper nodes known as **beacons** (this is user-configurable).
 Once connected to a set of beacons, a node is able to discover other nodes in the network.
 Over time, a node eventually discovers other peers in the network through `PeerList` messages it receives through:

 - The handshake initiated between two peers when attempting to connect to a peer (see [Connecting](#connecting)).
 - Periodic `PeerList` gossip messages that every peer sends to the peers it's connected to (see [Connected](#connected)).